 In terms of performance for wood based small combustion plant, particularly within the residential sector, Morrin et al (2015), discuss the impacts of setting the equipment in use correctly.
 For stoves and boilers where the fuel mixture is too rich (ratio of fuel to oxygen favours fuel) combustion is more limited meaning that the carbon is retained in the monoxide form.
 Emissions for ‘rich’ operating conditions will increase the amount of carbon monoxide and particulate matter (as soot) generated, while NOX is reduced due to lack of available oxygen.
 In lean operating conditions (ratio of fuel to oxygen overly favours oxygen) the performance output of the stove/boiler is reduced, with emission outputs reducing the amount of CO and particulate matter generated but increasing NOX significantly.

 Maintenance and correct setting of equipment in use are likely to have impacts on the quantity and nature of emissions generated from small combustion plant.
 The Morrin et al (2015) study conducted by the Ireland Environmental Protection Agency, included sampling and analysis of boiler equipment with laboratory trial conditions as well as field sampling for in-use equipment.
-Table 3.52 provides details of the results of this study for NOX in particular and highlighting the potential wider variation for wood pellet based fuels compared to fuel oil and gas equivalents.
+Table 3.52 provides details of the results of this study for NOX in particular and highlighting the potential wider variation for wood pellet-based fuels compared to fuel oil and gas equivalents.

 The University of Aveiro in Portugal conducted studies as part of the AIRUSE (2014) project to assess the impact that different types of wood have on the resulting emissions to air.
 This takes into account the fact that different types of wood will vary in terms of oil content, quantity of carbon, and moisture which affect the combustion mechanics.
 It can also be assumed that the physical nature of the material (wood logs versus wood pellet) would have impact on how completely the wood burns and thus the resulting emissions.